rafaelfgs/pcl_rgb_mina_veloso/README.md

 * *output_file*: represents the name for the output bag.
 * *depth_delay*: is the time delay between depth and color images.

+Note: this node can be run outside ROS.

 ### *sync_node*